symfony-fr/symfony-docs-fr/cookbook/workflow/new_project_git.rst

     There is also a ``php bin/vendors update`` command, but this has nothing to do with upgrading your project and you will normally not need to use it.
-This command is used to freeze the versions of all of your vendor libraries by reading their current state and recording it into the ``deps.lock`` file.
+This command is used to freeze the versions of all of your vendor libraries by updating them to the version specified in ``deps`` and recording it into the ``deps.lock`` file.

+    Additionally, if you would simply like to update the ``deps.lock`` file to what you already have installed, then you can simply run ``php bin/vendors lock`` to store the appropriate git SHA identifiers in the deps.lock file.

 Vendors and Submodules
 ~~~~~~~~~~~~~~~~~~~~~~